David Yost: Career

 In May 2018, shortly after Hasbro acquired the Power Rangers franchise, Yost (via Twitter) expressed his desire to help produce a Mighty Morphin Power Rangers reunion film for Netflix.
-In September 2022, it was announced that Yost was returning to the Power Rangers franchise for a 30th-anniversary special, accompanied by original Black Ranger actor Walter Emanuel Jones as well as former co-stars Steve Cardenas, Johnny Young Bosch, Karan Ashley, and Catherine Sutherland.
-The special titled "Mighty Morphin Power Rangers: Once & Always" is set for a 2023 release.
+In September 2022, it was announced that Yost was returning to the Power Rangers franchise for a 30th-anniversary special, accompanied by original Black Ranger actor Walter Emanuel Jones as well as former co-stars Steve Cardenas, Johnny Yong Bosch, Karan Ashley, and Catherine Sutherland.
+The special titled Mighty Morphin Power Rangers: Once & Always was released on April 19, 2023.